pla10/Shelfino_ROS2/projects/README.md

 - Robots are initially spawned at random position, i.e., get their position as a first thing.
 - Robots reaching the gate will disappear.
-- Since robots move at constant velocity, they _should_ not be able to stop.
+- Since robots move at constant velocity, they _must_ not stop.

 ### Steps